 And the whole time, I really believed that I was playing with the same cards as the really big players.

-It’s only now that Firepole Marketing has reached this scale that I’m seeing what it looks like from the other side.
+It’s only now that Mirasee has reached this scale that I’m seeing what it looks like from the other side.

 And I was wrong.
 It’s totally different – once you’ve grown past a certain point, you’re playing with an entirely different set of cards…

 It’s a Whole Different Set of Cards…

 Let’s be totally honest, all cards on the table.

 Once your business is up, running, and generating lots of revenue by creating lots of value for large numbers of people, a lot of things get much, much easier.